• Skip to primary navigation

 Instructions

-• Stir in the garlic, tomato paste, thyme, and smoked paprika, and cook for 1 minute, until fragrant.
+• Now add the tomato paste, thyme, and smoked paprika.
+Sauté for 30-60 seconds, until fragrant.

 • Add the lentils and stir to coat.
-Now add the tomatoes, chickpeas, broth, water, and salt.
+Now add the tomatoes, chickpeas, broth, salt, and pepper.
 Raise heat to bring to a boil, then reduce heat to maintain a gentle simmer.
-Cover and cook for 15-20 minutes, stirring occasionally, until the lentils are tender.
+Cover and cook for 15 minutes, stirring occasionally, until the lentils are tender.

-• Stir in the spinach and cook for about 1 minute, until wilted.
+• Stir in the spinach and cook uncovered for about 1 minute, until wilted.
 Stir in the remaining tablespoon of olive oil.
-Taste and adjust seasoning.
+Taste and adjust seasoning if needed.

 • Serve hot with lemon wedges, fresh-cracked pepper, and a sprinkle of parsley.